 - Use a unique bowl or serving dish for the container.
 I used Japanese pottery with a great texture.

 - Start with short stems to create an overall ball shape mixing floral and leaf stems.
-Don’t be afraid to throw in air plants, succulents, and cabbages to fill larger gaps.
+Don’t be afraid to throw in air plants, succulents, and cabbage leaves to fill larger gaps.

-- Add a few long stems in the middle to stand at the top and each side for a more interesting silhouette.
+- Once you achieve a round-full shape, add a few additional long stems in the middle and sides more interesting and organic silhouette.

-I simply used a mix of faux stems I had in a storage bin and added a few pieces that were already out in my decor to make this centerpiece completely free.
-You can also mix real flowers with faux stems to keep costs down.
-One of my favorite tricks that I used for this floral centerpiece.
+I simply used a mix of faux stems I had in a storage bin and pulled some stems from arrangements to make this centerpiece completely free.
+Another option is to mix real flowers with faux stems to keep costs down as I did in this floral centerpiece.